Xe/site/blog/my-career-in-dates-titles-salaries-2019-03-14.md

 | Senior Software Engineer | November 13, 2017 | March 8, 2019 | 480 days | 0 days | $150,000/year | Voulntary quit |
 | Senior Site Reliability Expert | ???
 2019 | (will be current) | n/a | n/a | not set in stone yet | n/a |

-Even though I've been fired three times, I don't regret my career as it's been so far.
+Even though I've been fired three times, I don't regret my career as it's been thus far.
 I've been able to work on experimental technology integrating into phone systems.
 I've worked in a mixed PHP/Haskell/Erlang/Go/Perl production environment.
 I've literally rebuilt most of the tool that was catalytic to my career a few times over.
 It's been the ride of a lifetime.

 Even though I was fired, each of these failures in this chain of jobs enabled me to succeed the way I have.
 I can't wait to see what's next out of it.
 I only wonder how I can be transformed even more.
 I really wonder what it's gonna be like with the company that hired me over the border.